Want to work with a full-stack software developer? Not before you know everything about the techies who call themselves full-stackers.

 Local Hiring

-Local hiring means you’re hiring within your country or state, and the full-stack developer is located in your vicinity.
+Local hiring means you’re hiring within your country or state, thus, the full-stack developer is located in your vicinity.
 This is the most common type of hiring because of several benefits.
-Since the developer is located near you, you can arrange meetings, interviews, and discussions at any time you want.
-You can have them work from within your office or freelance.
-But usually, the cost of hiring local or in-shore talent is high, and the offer is limited.
+Since the developer is located near you, you can arrange meetings, interviews, and discussions at convenient times for both parties.
+You can have them work from within the office or remotely.
+However, hiring local or in-shore talent is typically more expensive, and the number of viable candidates is more limited.

 Nearshore Hiring

-In this type of hiring, you look for developers located near your country.
-So if you’re located in the US, nearshore talent might live in Canada or Mexico.
+With this type of hiring, you’re generally looking for developers located near your country.
+So, for example, if your company is located in the US, nearshore talent might live in Canada or Mexico.
 Nearshore talent offers both talent and cost-effectiveness.
-Closer time zones and similarities in culture and language also are two advantages.
+Similar time zones and similarities in culture and language also are two advantages.

 Offshore Hiring

 Finally, you have offshore hiring where the developers are located far off in other parts of the world.
 For US employers, offshore talent can be in India, Ukraine, Thailand, or such locations.
-The main benefit of hiring offshore talent is reduced cost.
+The main benefit of hiring offshore talent is cost reduction.
 Top developers from these regions charge half or one-third of what inshore talent charges.
-Also, you have a bigger talent pool of skilled developers in these countries, which makes finding talent easier.
-But you’d have to overcome issues like the language barrier, different time zone problems, and virtual meeting sessions.
+Also, you have a larger talent pool of skilled developers in these countries, which makes finding talent easier.
+However, you’d have to overcome issues like the language barrier, time zone disparities, and virtual meeting sessions.

 Depending on what your company needs right now and what you can afford, you should outsource accordingly.

 This is the best place to find qualified full-stack engineers locally.
 It is the world’s largest startup community where developers log in regularly to find opportunities.
-Companies like Twitch, Stripe are hiring through Angel.co, and you can hire developers too.
-This is a great option to hire in-house.
+Companies like Twitch and Stripe are hiring through Wellfound, and you can hire developers too.
+This is a great option to hire in-house developers.

 Upwork

-Upwork is the largest freelance community where you can find top-quality full-stack developers located both in-shore and off-shore.
-Developers from all around the world can sign up and find work.
+Upwork is the largest freelance community where you can find top-quality full-stack developers located both nearshore and offshore.
+Developers from all around the world can sign up and search for work.
 This option is good for short-term projects and non-core development tasks.

 YouTeam

 If you’re specifically looking for offshore developers, then YouTeam is the perfect place to find them.
-It has a diverse talent pool but a stringent vetting process.
+It has a diverse talent pool—but a stringent vetting process.
 You can onboard the best, vetted offshore full-stack developers in as little as one week.
-A great choice if you’re looking for a long-term outsourcing partner for software or application development.
+This option is a great choice if you’re looking for a long-term outsourcing partner for software or application development.

 Why Hire Dedicated Full-Stack Developers With YouTeam?